 There are many parks in Vienna, full of quirky statues and art, perfect to wander in, or sit down and relax.
 The most famous park in Vienna is the Prater, which also includes the Wurstelprater fun park, one of the oldest theme parks in the world and a great place to unwind after a day of museums.

 For foodies, no trip to Vienna is complete without a visit to Sachers, a restaurant famous for their ‘Sachertorte’, a scrumptious chocolate sponge cake.
-Those with a sweet tooth should also visit Demel, the royally-appointed pastry and candy store – Vienna, in particular, is known for their pastries.
+Those with a sweet tooth should also visit Demel, the royally-appointed pastry and candy store – Vienna, in particular, is known for its pastries.

 If you want something more substantial, there are many great restaurants scattered throughout Vienna that serve traditional ‘Wienerschnitzel’; delicious, thinly cut schnitzel usually served with salad or potatoes.